Clarence Williams (running back, born 1955)

-Clarence Williams (January 25, 1955 - September 18, 1994) was an American professional football running back in the National Football League (NFL) for the San Diego Chargers and Washington Redskins.
-He played college football at the University of South Carolina and was drafted in the fifth round of the 1977 NFL draft.
-On September 16, 1979, Williams rushed for 4 touchdowns for the San Diego Chargers in a win over the Buffalo Bills, a franchise record he shares with LaDainian Tomlinson.
+Clarence Williams (January 25, 1955 - September 18, 1994) was an American professional football player who was a running back in the National Football League (NFL) for the San Diego Chargers and Washington Redskins.
+He played college football for the South Carolina Gamecocks and was selected in the fifth round of the 1977 NFL draft.
+On September 16, 1979, Williams rushed for four touchdowns for the San Diego Chargers in a win over the Buffalo Bills, a franchise record he shares with LaDainian Tomlinson.

 College career

-While attending South Carolina, Williams lettered in football in 1975-76 and rushed for 2,311 career yards, including eight 100-yard games.
+While attending the University of South Carolina, Williams lettered in football in 1975-76 and rushed for 2,311 career yards, including eight 100-yard games.
 He was inducted into the University of South Carolina Athletic Hall of Fame in 2008.